- Microsoft brings hardware isolation to the web browser

 Security administrators: Go ahead and enable Device Guard, Credential Guard, and Application Guard for Edge.
 Bromium works with all Microsoft VBS technologies, and together we secure far more of the Windows attack surface than Microsoft does on its own.

 If you’re concerned about running two hypervisors on the same endpoint, don’t worry … we’ve figured that out too!
-Check out our next blog where we’ll show you how to isolate Edge browser downloads using Bromium Secure Files, with sustained protection that persists whether on or off the network.
+Learn how to isolate Edge browser downloads using Bromium in this blog, with sustained protection that persists whether on or off the network.

 If you’re not yet a Bromium customer, reach out and we’ll show you more about security isolation through virtualization across all your Windows attack surfaces.